 Hello and welcome to Salted Plains!

 After several years in New Orleans and New York City, I settled back in my hometown of Kansas City, Missouri, with my husband, Heath, and our two pups.
 With a masters in counseling psychology (school counselor by trade, I also have a degree in music (violinist) and until recently, coached swimming.

 In October of 2012, I went gluten-free on a whim after a conversation with a friend about the possible connection between gluten and migraines.
 Suffering debilitating migraines since the age of 14, I spent years trying the gamut of medications, doctors, acupuncture, chiropractic medicine, stress relieving activities, caffeine–you name it–in order to prevent or save myself from a 12-hour migraine episode that many times landed me in the ER.
 Why not drop gluten?
 I thought.
 What do I have to lose?

 It has made all the difference.

-Whether you are new to gluten-free baking or just want a good place to start, here are a few of my favorites:
+Whether you are new to gluten-free cooking and baking or just want a good place to start, here are a few of my favorites: